wxcuop/algorithmic-trading/README.md

 You can choose between the following trading strategies:
 1. **Simple Moving Average Strategy**: **2_Strategies/Strategy SMA.ipynb**

+This strategy is a moving average crossover system.
+It buys (goes long) when a faster-period Simple Moving Average (SMA) crosses above a slower-period SMA, signaling an uptrend.
+Conversely, it sells (goes short) when the faster SMA crosses below the slower SMA, indicating a downtrend.
+If an opposing signal occurs while a position is open, the strategy reverses its position to align with the new trend direction.

 2. **Daily Breakout Strategy**: **2_Strategies/Strategy_Breakout.ipynb**
+This strategy, named Breakout, is a trend-following algorithm that uses highest high and the lowest low indicators over a specified period to generate trading signals.

+The strategy initiates a long position when the current price surpasses the highest price of the look-back period and a short position when the current price falls below the lowest price of the look-back period.
+It closes existing long positions if the price drops below the previous period's high and closes short positions if the price rises above the previous period's low.
+The strategy's behavior can be configured to only go long,only go short, or both.

 Select the Jupyter Notebook for backtesting the strategy in the folder **2_Strategies** for your selected strategy and run it from your Amazon SageMaker Notebook instance.
 In the instructions, there is guidance on how to optimize the strategy.